Nitishsuhkla1608/c-porogram/README.md

 # c-porogram
-This is my first repository related to c program Author-Nitish kumar shukla
+This is my first repository related to c program.
+Author-Nitish kumar shukla